-- 81. As discussed in further detail below, the Enhanced Powers granted to the Monitor are equivalent to the powers a receiver would have.
+23. As discussed in further detail below, the Enhanced Powers granted to the Monitor are equivalent to the powers a receiver would have.
 However, dealing with the Spicelo assets within the CCAA proceedings (rather than in separate and competing Receivership proceedings) is preferrable for many reasons, most importantly to preserve value in Spicelo for the benefit of all stakeholders, which includes the Spicelo shareholder.
 The Monitor is already familiar with the Applicants and the relevant issues.
-There is nothing to be gained by introducing another firm and another set of professional fees at this stage. - 82.
+There is nothing to be gained

+- by introducing another professional services firm to act as Receiver and another set of professional fees at this stage. - 24.
 Crucially, the Lenders cannot point to any significant prejudice they would face by granting Enhanced Powers to the Monitor as opposed to appointing a receiver.
 As previously determined by this Court, and admitted by the Lenders in the affidavit of Dave Gallagher sworn in the NOI Proceedings on September 19, 2023, the Lenders are over-collateralized and thus will be paid out in full in any event.

-Enhanced Powers as an Alternative to Receivership Proceedings.
+Enhanced Powers as an Alternative to Receivership Proceedings

-83. The Lenders argue that they should be permitted to appoint a receiver over Spicelo.
-They advanced the same argument during the NOI Proceedings on September 22, 2023.

-- 84. The Applicants are concerned that this would be prejudicial to the Applicants and to the SISP process, for the following reasons: - (a) A&M (the Monitor) has already been involved in the NOI Proceedings as proposal trustee for the past five months.
-As such, A&M is already familiar with the Applicants and the relevant issues.
-There is nothing to be gained by introducing another firm and another set of professional fees at this stage.
-Importantly, A&M would have the exact same powers as a receiver, and (like a receiver) would be a Court officer.
-Therefore, there is no reason to prefer a receiver, particularly when bringing in a new firm would incur significant costs; - (b) as of the date of this Affidavit, the SISP process is not complete.
-Given this, it is important that all of the Applicants' assets be dealt with under these CCAA proceedings and be in the control of the Applicants (or A&M as "super-monitor"), rather than having some assets controlled by the Applicants/A&M, and other assets controlled by a receiver appointed by the Lenders.
-Splitting up control of the assets in this way could create serious uncertainty, lack of coordination and prejudice in concluding a transaction.
-Specifically, having two separate court officers involved on two different collateral packages could make coordination of efforts between the officers difficult, or even impossible.
-Further, appointing a Receiver in the middle of a SISP which is still in process risks deterring prospective purchasers who could be understandably concerned and walk away from their bids or adjust them downwards; and - (c) appointing A&M as "super-monitor" is the logical next step under the SISP.
+- 25. The Lenders argue that they should be permitted to appoint a receiver over Spicelo.
+They advanced the same argument during the NOI Proceedings on September 22, 2023, and in these CCAA proceedings on February 6, 2024. - 26.
+The Applicants are concerned that this would be prejudicial to the Applicants and to the SISP process, for the following reasons: - (a) A&M (the Monitor) has already been involved in the CCAA proceedings as Monitor for a month, and prior to these CCAA proceedings acted as proposal trustee in the NOI Proceedings for five months.
+As such, A&M is very familiar with the Applicants and the relevant issues.
+There is nothing to be gained by introducing another professional services firm and another set of professional fees at this stage.
+Importantly, A&M would have the exact same powers as a receiver, and (like a receiver) would be a court officer.
+Therefore, there is no reason to prefer a receiver, particularly when bringing in a new firm would incur significant costs (costs which, it should be noted, would not be borne by the Lenders because of their over-collateralized position); - (b) as of the date of the Stepanic Affidavit, the SISP process is not complete.
+Given this, it is important that all the Applicants' assets be dealt with under these CCAA proceedings and be in the control of the Applicants (or A&M as "super-monitor"), rather than having some assets controlled by the Applicants/A&M, and other assets controlled by a receiver appointed by the Lenders.
+Splitting up control of the assets in this way could create serious uncertainty and prejudice in concluding a transaction; and

+(c) appointing A&M as "super-monitor" is the logical next step under the SISP.
 The SISP contemplated the marketing of the GPOC assets, and specifically excluded the Spicelo assets and shares from a sale process.
-Therefore, having the supermonitor take possession of and market the Greenfire Shares for sale, now that the SISP has been run, is the logical next step in the process of liquidating the Applicants' assets and paying the Lenders what they are owed in full.
+Therefore, having the supermonitor take possession of and market the New Greenfire shares for sale, now that the SISP has been run, is the logical next step in the process of liquidating the Applicants' assets and paying the Lenders what they are owed in full.